Napa Soda Springs, California

-Napa Soda Springs (formerly Jacksons Napa Soda Springs) is a set of natural water springs that was the site of a resort in the 1880's in Napa County, California.
+Napa Soda Springs (formerly Jacksons Napa Soda Springs) is a set of natural water springs that was the site of a resort in the 1880s in Napa County, California.

 It lies at an elevation of 705 feet (215 m).
 Napa Soda Springs is located 5 mi east-southeast of Yountville.

 The Napa Soda Springs post office operated from 1882 to 1929.